annikalindberg/DoulaSkapet/README.md

 - **Automated Creation of Directories**: If the `public/optimized-images` directory does not exist, the script will automatically create it.
 - **Supported Formats**: The script currently processes JPEG, PNG, and WebP formats.
 Other formats like SVG are skipped.
 - **Supported Image Dimensions**: The script currently processes images with a width of 800px or greater.
 Images with a width less than 800px are skipped.
+Open Graph Image Processing
+Overview
+In addition to standard image optimization, we have a separate script processOgImages.js dedicated to processing images specifically for Open Graph (OG) tags.
+This script is designed to resize and format images to meet the recommended specifications for optimal display on social media platforms like Facebook and LinkedIn.

+Usage
+This script should be run whenever there are new images added to the project or when existing images need to be updated for social media sharing.
+It processes images in the ./src/assets/images directory and outputs them to ./public/optimized-images/og.

+Running the Script
+To process the Open Graph images, run the following command:

+bash
+Copy code
+npm run process-og-images
+This command will resize and optimize the images for Open Graph, ensuring they are appropriately formatted for sharing on social media platforms.

+Integration
+The script can be run independently or integrated into the existing image optimization workflow as needed.
+It is a standalone process and does not interfere with other image processing tasks.

 ### `npm run eject`